-Recapitalization is a form of restructuring the ratio of various forms of capital generating modes such as debt, equity, and preference shares depending upon WACC and other requirements of the company such as the desired level of control and so on.
-In this process, the company issues one form of capital to buy back another form for example issuing debt to buy back existing shares to benefit from a favorable interest rate environment.
+A recapitalization is a form of restructuring the ratio of various forms of capital generating modes such as debt, equity, and preference shares depending upon WACC and other requirements of the company such as the desired level of control and so on.
+In this process, the company issues one form of capital to buy back another form; for example, issuing debt to buy back existing shares to benefit from a favourable interest rate environment.

 Types of Recapitalization

 - Leveraged Recapitalization: Issue of new debt to buy back existing shares of the company.
 Leads to an increase in the debt component and reduction in the equity component